 - a.
 Estimated Budget: Staff time - b.
-Partners and their roles: PEP, NYSDEC (Co-Lead/property owner), Town of Southold (Co-Lead/property owner), Ducks Unlimited (Co-Lead), - c.
+Partners and their roles: PEP, NYSDEC (Co-Lead/property owner), Town of Southold (Co Lead/property owner), Ducks Unlimited (Co-Lead), - c. c.
 Description and Objectives: In 2019 PEP completed a conceptual design plan for wetland restoration at Narrow River/Broad Meadows marsh.
 Narrow River is a tributary of the Peconic Bay and flows south from the Town's Whitcom Marsh Preserve under Route 25 and along the eastern side of Narrow River Rd in Orient, NY.
 NY State owns most of the properties on the east side of Narrow River Rd and the Town and County own farm land development rights on both sides of the road that includes tributaries to Narrow River.
 An earthen dam was constructed after the 1938 hurricane to prevent tidal flooding of the lands north of the dam.
 The western-most section of the dam blocked the tidal flow from Narrow River to the large meadow area north of the dam known as Broad Meadows and Whitcom Marsh Preserve north of Route 25.
 The dam was modified overtime to include culverts, but these culverts are no longer functioning as originally designed and allow very little water to drain to the south.
 Additionally, the wetlands north of the earthen dam and culvert to Whitcom Marsh Preserve, which were historically used for duck hunting, are currently choked with Phragmites.
 Remediation of the culvert and earthen dam is needed to improve the tidal exchange throughout the extent of the river and increase the salinity of the river.
-These actions will help to eradicate the Phragmites and will promote the reestablishment of native vegetation and important waterfowl and wading bird habitat.
-The potential extent of the restoration area is 80 acres.
+These actions will help to eradicate the Phragmites and will promote the re establishment of native vegetation and important waterfowl and wading bird habitat.
+The potential extent of the restoration area is 80 acres. - d.
+Outputs and Deliverables: Final engineering design, permitting, and implementation of wetland restoration at site

-- d.
-Outputs and Deliverables: Final engineering design, permitting, and implementation of wetland restoration at site - e.
+- e.
 Estimated Milestones: quarterly project meetings - f.
-External Constraints: Securing implementation funding could be a challenge due to the high cost of the project and the unique hydrology the project plan presents. - g.
-Long Term Outcomes: The benefits of habitat restoration efforts will be seen over a long period of time, but will result in enhancement of existing resources and/or restoration of habitats that have been lost or degraded. - h.
-Clean Water Act Core Programs: Wetland Protection
+Long Term Outcomes: The benefits of habitat restoration efforts will be seen over a long period of time, but will result in enhancement of existing resources and/or restoration of habitats that have been lost or degraded. - g.
+Clean Water Act Core Programs: Wetland Protection - h.
+External Constraints: Securing implementation funding could be a challenge due to the high cost of the project and the unique hydrology the project plan presents.